 By Grace Thomas, M.Agr.Sc.
 PAS

 When everything is going well, it is easy to become complacent.
-It is best not to wait for something to go wrong before looking at farm management practices, as an error could be very costly.
+Cow basics may appear efficient, for instance.
+However, it is best not to wait for something to go wrong before looking at farm management practices, as an error could be very costly.
 A step back is often required in order to gain a new perspective on how the farm is performing.
 If something has been out of kilter for a time, it is easy to become oblivious to the fact that it is suboptimal; a process of continuous improvement is essential.

 The stocking density of a shed will have a large impact on cow performance, there should be no competition for space to eat, drink or lie down.
 The minimum requirements for a cow are listed below.